-Spencer Ackerman over at Danger Room wrote a post last week with the disturbing title of East Afghanistan Sees Taliban as “Morally Superior” to Karzai.
+Spencer Ackerman wrote a post last week at Danger Room with the disturbing title of East Afghanistan Sees Taliban as “Morally Superior” to Karzai.
 This assessment came from the after action slides of Col Randy George who commanded Task Force Warrior this past year.
 There is nothing in the article or Col George’s slides which is a surprise to anyone who has been paying attention.
 What is not obvious to those outside of Regional Command East is that there is the distinct possibility that change is afoot.

 Look at this money quote from Spencer’s article:

 “As a result, those big mistakes by the Afghan government lead the locals of N2KL to rank the Taliban/al-Qaeda/Militant-Insurgent Syndicate’ fourth out of four on George’s list of how they perceive their problems.
 Locals consider the insurgents morally superior to the Karzai government.
 The insurgents provide the population something the government doesn’t, or at least doesn’t provide sufficiently: culturally appropriate access to justice, resources and Islamic identity, in George’s assessment.”

 There is little that Col George or ISAF can do about that.
 But what they can do is to set up the conditions for success by beating the Taliban like a drum on a routine basis.
 Which is exactly what the commander at Camp Blessing (Kunar Province) started doing last week after the villains over reached with a large attack aimed at his battalion.
 Let me set the picture for you as we see it using open source security reports.